Everything (Faye Wong album)

-Everything (no Cantonese title) is a 1990 Cantonese album recorded by Chinese Cantopop singer Faye Wong when she was based in Hong Kong and recording under the Cantonese name: 王靖雯 Wong Ching Man (Shirley Wong).
+Everything is the second Cantonese studio album by Chinese singer Faye Wong, released in June 1990 under Cinepoly.
+It was recorded when the singer was based in Hong Kong, using the stage name Shirley Wong (王靖雯; Wong Ching Man).

+Songs

 The title song is a Cantonese version of Jody Watley's 1989 hit of the same name.
 "Wailing Wall" is a cover of Marilyn Martin's 1988 B-side "Quiet Desperation".